kantuni/ZKP/README.md

 ### Security issues

-"Minivoting" is not secure, as participants can misbehave.
+"Mini-voting" is not secure, as participants can misbehave.

 1. A voter can encrypt an invalid (not 0 or 1) vote, which will give him an unfair advantage.
 2. The authority can decrypt incorrectly, i.e. announce a fake result.